metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Bengals finally made hay on a touchdown drive by throwing the ball to Tyler Boyd on slot routes.
 Boyd was usually matched up with linebackers or safeties when he ran those routes.

 Raiders doing a pretty good job at rushing the passer, but kudos to Burrow for hanging tough and fighting regularly.

+Cincinnati seems more committed to quick developing plays and short throws.
+Good way to counter the fact that their offensive line can't block air.